Vendor Research · Global · B2B Commerce

 McFadyen Digital, headquartered in Vienna, Virginia and operating since 1987, is the ranking’s marketplace specialist: the firm states it has supported more Mirakl clients than any other partner worldwide.
 Distributors and wholesalers adding third-party sellers to a B2B catalog get the deepest marketplace-specific experience here.

 Strengths: marketplace strategy plus build; long Mirakl track record; distributor-centric advisory.
-Limitations: narrower value outside marketplace programs; marketplace client counts are self-reported.
+Limitations: narrower value outside marketplace programs; marketplace client counts are vendor-published.
 Best fit: distributors launching multi-vendor commerce.

 Public validation: Mirakl partner listing; marketplace-focused publications on its site.
 Gaps - third-party review volume.
 Choose McFadyen Digital if a marketplace is the program; avoid it if you need portal, ERP, or rescue engineering first.